linkml/linkml/tests/test_scripts/output/genmarkdown/issue2/structured_aliases.md

 # Slot: structured_aliases

-A list of structured_alias objects.
+A list of structured_alias objects, used to provide aliases in conjunction with additional metadata.

 URI: [linkml:structured_aliases](https://w3id.org/linkml/structured_aliases)